Intercompany agreements: Types, benefits, and best practices

 What is an intercompany agreement?

 An intercompany agreement is a contract between two or more legally related entities within your company.
-These agreements set binding terms between parent companies, subsidiaries, sister companies, and other affiliates.
+These agreements set binding terms between parent companies, subsidiaries, sister companies, and other affiliates—a structure common in multi-entity accounting.

-Intercompany agreements are legally enforceable under both local and international laws, despite being between related parties.
+Local and international laws enforce these agreements even between related parties.
 They can cover everything from the sale of goods to the licensing of intellectual property.
 The terms of your agreement should align with applicable legal regulations and accurately represent the economic relationship between the parties.

 Intercompany agreements vs. third-party contracts